publictheta/vscode-create-project/README.md

 # `vscode-create-project`

-1. Set the default parent folder.
+1. Set the default root folder.

 ![Screenshot 1 (settings)](resources/settings.png)

-2. Create and open a new folder by a single command.
+2. Create and open a new folder with a single command.

 ![Screenshot 2 (command)](resources/command.png)